Frank Easterbrook: Federal judicial service

 Easterbrook had a reputation for being "hard-nosed and demanding" during oral argument.
 In Schlessinger v.
 Salimes (1996), for example, he characterized the lawsuit as "goofy" and the appellant's arguments as "nutty" before issuing an order to show cause why the appellant and lawyer should not be sanctioned for a frivolous appeal.
 His demeanor has won him enemies in the bar.
 In 1994 the Chicago Council of Lawyers published an "evaluation" of the Seventh Circuit that evaluated all the judges and the court's procedures in general, but notably focused extensively on only two: Easterbrook and then-chief judge Richard Posner.
 The evaluation of Easterbrook contained an unusual number of grievances; and the Council did not specify authorship, so the criticism is anonymous.
 In a section devoted to Easterbrook's judicial demeanor, the report claims he "has consistently displayed a temperament that is improper for a Circuit Judge.
 While Judge Easterbrook has many good qualities, there is a widespread belief that he is arrogant and intolerant with those who do not match his own intellectual level.
 This problem seriously interferes with the performance of his duties".
 The report continued to state Easterbrook "has been resoundingly and repeatedly criticized as being extremely rude to attorneys at oral argument" and that "some attorneys" said that due to the judge's demeanor they and their clients did not feel they got a fair hearing.
 The Council pointed to another opinion, Kale v.
 Obuchowski, which derided a lawyer's argument as "pettifoggery" and concluded that the appeal was "frivolous, doomed and sanctionable".
 The Council argued that even if the lawyer's conduct was sanctionable, "the language chosen does not enhance the administration of justice".

 However, this review by the council was never repeated, lending partial support to the defenders of Easterbrook and Posner that the report was an opportunity for anonymous venting by lawyers who were unhappy with the results of Seventh Circuit decisions, in no small part thanks to the decisions of Reagan appointees Easterbrook and Posner.
-Posner has recently commented about the report, "You have here some anonymous people who are talking to the Chicago Council of Lawyers.
+In 2020 Posner commented about the report, "You have here some anonymous people who are talking to the Chicago Council of Lawyers.
 How much credence should we put on these people?
 They can be sore losers.
 They can be crybabies."